-In May 2020, GASB issued Statement No. 96, Subscription-based Information Technology Arrangements.
+Recent accounting pronouncements - GASB Statement No. 96, Subscription-based Information Technology Arrangements, was adopted effective July 1, 2022.
 The objective of this statement is to provide uniform guidance for accounting and financial reporting for transactions that meet the definition of subscription-based information technology arrangements (SBITAs).
 This statement defines a SBITA, established that a SBITA results in a right-to-use subscription asset and a corresponding subscription liability, provides the capitalization criteria for outlays other than subscription payments, and requires note disclosures regarding a SBITA.
-The requirements of this statement are effective for reporting periods beginning after June 15, 2022.
-The Hospital is evaluating the impact the standard will have on its financial statements.
+The adoption of this standard resulted in a restatement of the beginning asset of \$36,422,183 and liability of \$36,422,183 related to SBITA assets.
+There was no impact to the net position as a result of this restatement.